 Shades of red and yellow on the tongue

 Green as a tongue color?
 This may be the sign of an underlying health issue such as a progressive infection in the body.

 White or red spot on the tip of the tongue

 Small bumps on the tongue?
 While a white bump on the tip of your tongue may point to kidney problems, a red one could be the sign of emotional stress or an allergic reaction in the body.

 Tooth indentations on the tongue

-If your teeth leave indentations on the tongue, it could be because of low immunity, exhaustion, fluid retention, nutritional deficiency, digestive problems or the spleen.
+If you regularly have teeth marks on the surface of your tongue, it could be because of low immunity, exhaustion, fluid retention, vitamin deficiency, digestive problems or the spleen.

 A tongue that doesn’t stay still could be a sign of chronic exhaustion.

-** Do remember that, as with all medical issues, you should see your doctor for a proper prognosis.
-This is just a general guide to head you off in the right investigative direction – just because you have a white bump on your tongue doesn’t always mean you have a bad liver!
+** As with all medical issues, you should see your doctor for a proper prognosis.
+This is just a general guide to head you off in the right investigative direction!